 Are you looking for a box that’s both a light challenge and well put together?
-Then look no further than Mr-Robot 1 over on vulnhub.
+Then look no further than this walkthrough and Mr-Robot 1 over on vulnhub.
 This box doesn’t provide a ton of unique challenge but it does offer 3 flags to find with varying degrees of difficulty.
 Let’s jump on in

 Defining the Attack Surface

 As usual I do a full port scan because I’m not concerned with detection in this walkthrough.
 Mr.Robot

 nmap -p- -sC 192.168.158.201

 Looks like we have a basic webserver active.
 When I’m doing my actual testing, I like to check both ports 80 and 443 just to make sure that there’s not hidden resources or separate web application services running.
 Just because both ports are open doesn’t mean they both serve the same web app.
 It’s trivial to point them at different things.
 For our purposes here though, I believe both point to the same service so I’ll just be using one.